gupta5080/http_jobs_api/README.md

 # http_jobs_api
-This project will create api for post and get methods, where post and get methods will create and get data from mysql database
+This project creates api for post and get methods using python, where post and get methods will create and get data from mysql database

 ---